code-423n4/2022-11-stakehouse-findings/data/RaymondFam-G.md

 ## Use Fixed-size `bytes32` instead of `string`
 Fitting your data in fixed-size 32 byte words is much cheaper than using arbitrary-length types (string in this case).
 Remember that bytes32 uses less gas because it fits in a single EVM word.
 Typically, any fixed size variable in solidity is cheaper than dynamically sized ones.

-Here are some of the instances entailed:
+Here are the instances entailed:

 https://github.com/code-423n4/2022-11-stakehouse/blob/main/contracts/liquid-staking/LPTokenFactory.sol#L30-L31